 Most categories of electrical products must bear a CE mark if you intend to sell them in the Europe.
 A CE mark and accompanying Declaration of Conformity is a contract between a manufacturer (producer) and the state that the product complies with the relevant regulations, such as the Low Voltage Directive (LVD), Machinery Directive and Electromagnetic Compatibility (EMC) Directive.
 CE compliance may simply be stated by following a self certification route, may be ascertained by using a notified body to carry out analysis and testing of a new product, or a combination of both.
 The Declaration of Conformity must be signed by a designated person in the manufacturer / producers company who is responsible for ensuring the product is compliant.
 Which route to take will be down to your individual requirements.
-The 'best' route is to submit a new product design to a notified body (a registered company that provides compliance testing) to ensure that you are fully complaint.
-If you wish we can deal with this for you.
+The ‘best’ route is to submit a new product design to a notified body (a registered company that provides compliance testing) to ensure that you are fully complaint.
 Alternatively you may decide that the cost of this is too high for a particular product, or the risk of non-compliance is low, and instead self certify the product.

 There is no actual legal requirement for testing to be carried out for the CE mark, but you should be able to demonstrate compliance with the directives if ever required to.
 In practice, outside of your distributors possibly requiring evidence of conformance for their own protection, the only other likely need to demonstrate compliance is if the health and safety executive, trading standards, etc authorities demanded it and this is actually only likely to happen if a problem has been discovered or occured.
 The driving factor for many companies to ensure their products are CE compliant is down to the fact that these authorities can force you to recall your products if it is discovered they are not complaint.
 They also have the power to fine and even imprison for serious cases.